Skip to content

 Is League of Legends or Dota 2 easier for beginners?

 League of Legends has the friendlier learning curve, and the gap is wider than most veterans admit.
 Champions have four abilities, the item shop has a build-suggestion panel, and matches end faster, so new players cycle through more games per evening.
 Dota 2 is teachable, but plan to read up on courier control, neutral items, and shrine timings.
-We tested both with a MOBA newcomer and saw them reach a Summoner’s Rift baseline in half the time.
+Most newcomers reach a competent Summoner’s Rift baseline well before they hit the same comfort level in Dota 2.

 Which game has more heroes or champions to choose from?